unboundedsystems/adapt/docs/api/cloud/cloud.useinstancevalue.md

 ## Remarks

-On first invocation, or if the handle is no associated with an element, or the field is not found, the value of `initial` will be returned.
+On first invocation, or if the handle is not associated with an element, or the field is not found, the value of `initial` will be returned.
 After the element referenced by handle has been instantiated, this hook will fetch the actual value of `field`<!-- -->, cause a rebuild, and then return that value on the next call of the hook.